-- Wales, it has a number of features which make it a more comprehensive response to the harm caused by the non-consensual distribution of intimate images. - 2.139 Firstly, the Scottish offence includes a broader mental element and thus applies not only to cases where the perpetrator intends to cause the victim fear, alarm or distress, but also where the perpetrator is reckless as to this.
+Wales, it has a number of features which make it a more comprehensive response to the harm caused by the non-consensual distribution of intimate images.

+- 2.139 Firstly, the Scottish offence includes a broader mental element and thus applies not only to cases where the perpetrator intends to cause the victim fear, alarm or distress, but also where the perpetrator is reckless as to this.
 The mental element also applies to intention to cause or being reckless as to whether the victim will be caused "fear" and "alarm" as well as "distress" and so is wider than the English offence which only applies to intention to cause distress. - 2.140 As noted above, the Scottish offence also applies to threats to disclose intimate photographs and films.
 This is an important extension of the offence of distributing intimate images as the threat to disclose an intimate image can be used to control and blackmail the person depicted in the image and thus has the potential to cause as significant distress as the disclosure itself. - 2.141 Finally, the definitions of "intimate situation", "film" and "photograph" include a wider range of intimate images than the equivalent definitions in the English legislation.
-Firstly, the definition of "intimate situation" applies not only to images where the "genitals, buttocks or breasts" are exposed but also where they are "covered only with underwear".
-This ensures that images depicting individuals dressed only in underwear are covered by the offence including "upskirting" or "downblousing" images, which are usually taken when the person is clothed and wearing underwear.
+Firstly, the definition of "intimate situation" applies not only to images where the "genitals, buttocks or breasts" are exposed but also where they are "covered only with underwear".221 This ensures that images depicting individuals dressed only in underwear are covered by the offence including "upskirting" or "downblousing" images, which are usually taken when the person is clothed and wearing underwear.
 The Scottish offence also applies to photo-shopped images, that is, where part of a person's image, usually his or her face, is superimposed on to an image of the intimate parts (nude, or partially nude) of another person's body.
-The Scottish offence includes such images by providing that the "film" and "photograph" are to be defined to include an image in any form "whether or not the image has been altered in any way".
-The English offence also applies to photographs or films which have been altered, however, section 35(5)(b) provides that a photograph is not private and sexual if "it is only private or sexual by virtue of the alteration", whereas the Scottish law contains no such limitation.
+The Scottish offence includes such images by providing that the "film" and "photograph" are to be defined to include an image in any form "whether or not the image has been altered in any way".222 The English offence also applies to photo-shopped in any set of the intimate in any form "whether or not the image has been altered in any way".223 The English offence also applies to photograph" are to be defined to include an image in any form "whether or not the image has been altered in any way".223 however, section 35(5)(b) provides that a photograph is not private and sexual if "it is only private or sexual by virtue of the alteration", whereas the Scottish law contains no such limitation.